wp-plugins/wp-social-media-slider-lite/README.txt

 == Changelog ==

+= 1.0.6 =
+* Refactored much of the code in favor of a more modular approach.

 = 1.0.4 =
 * Added a notification when Curl is not enabled.

 = 1.0.3 =
 * The first stable release.

+== Upgrade Notice ==
+= 1.0.6 =
+In version 1.0.6 we refactored much of the code and changed some of the setting id's.
+Because of this, you will likely need to re-enter the information on your WP Social Media Slider settings page.